 When are Emergency Loan Applications available each semester?

-- Emergency Loan Applications are available 2 weeks prior to the start of the term and due approxamitely six weeks into the semester.
+- Emergency Loan Applications are available 2 weeks prior to the start of the term and due approxamitely five weeks into the semester.
 Emergency Loan Applications are processed online.

 Emergency Loan Applications?